 Techies don’t want to be educated, they want to ban those that expose their ignorance.
 They love using terms they don’t even understand in practical use.
 Most follow the crowd and believe common sense bullshit.

 Lots of keyboard jockeys.

-Tech sites are so influential over mainstream music purchases.
-I truly hope this changes soon.
+Tech sites are very influential over mainstream music and gear purchases.
+I truly hope their appreciation for sound quality from gadgets changes soon.

 They argue their day away about whether 320k sounds better than 256k and then ban people who say 1400k, or 5700k, sounds better.